On My Kids Plate

 My kiddo had not even tasted this Easter egg smoothie popsicle recipe before she asked if we could make them an Easter tradition.
 I guess everything on a stick is better right?

-These little Easter egg lollies just add so much color and fun. serve them to a group, or pop one out of the freezer one or three at a time for your kids.
+These little Easter egg lollies just add so much color and fun.
+Serve them to a group, or pop one out of the freezer one or three at a time for your kids.

 Are you coloring Easter Eggs this year too?
 You should try coloring Easter Eggs with rice, it’s so easy and it makes pretty spekled eggs!
+Or try making beautiful tye-dye style eggs when you dye Easter Eggs With Whipped Topping.

 Need a giggle?
 Check out my list of over 50+ Silly Easter Jokes For Kids!
 A giant list of dad jokes that will have the whole family laughing!